 Note

 Don't set an analyzer for the primary name column of a table.
-You can do this, but the results will not be reliable.
+You can do this, but the results won't be reliable.
 Primary name columns are treated differently because most tables have them and they play a special role by providing the string value used to link to records within apps.

 Configure Power Apps to edit the SearchAttributeSettings table